KxSystems/docs/docs/ml/nlp/userguide/clustering.md

 # :fontawesome-solid-share-alt: Clustering

+Following the application of [data-processing procedures](preproc.md), it is possible to apply clustering methods to text.

 The NLP library contains a variety of clustering algorithms, with different parameters and performance characteristics.
 Some of these are very fast on large data sets, though they look only at the most salient features of each document, and will create many small clusters.
 Others, such as bisecting k-means, look at all features present in the document, and allow you to specify the number of clusters.
 Other parameters can include a threshold for the minimum similarity to consider, or how many iterations the algorithm should take to refine the clusters.
 Some clustering algorithms are randomized, and will produce different clusters every time they are run.
 This can be very useful, as a data set will have many possible, equally valid, clusterings.
 Some algorithms will put every document in a cluster, whereas others will increase cluster cohesion by omitting outliers.

 Clusters can be summarized by their centroids, which are the sum of the feature vectors of all the documents they contain.
+Feature vectors in NLP are explained [here](featVector.md)

+In the below examples, the `parsedTab` variable is the output from the `.nlp.newParser` [example](#preproc/nlpnewparser) defined in the data-preprocessing section.

 ## Markox Cluster algorithm